-Beyoncé and Jay-Z’s Concert Tour Got Announced—Then the Post Was Promptly Deleted
+Beyoncé and Jay-Z Are Officially Touring Together Once More

 RELATED: The Beyhive Pledges to Go Vegan with Beyoncé Ahead of Her Coachella Show

+But on Monday, March 12, Queen Bey announced the tour for real with three Instagram posts, one of which is a video with behind-the-scenes footage from their personal (and professional) relationship.

-The timing of this possible tour actually makes sense.
+The timing of the tour makes sense.
 Beyoncé is gearing up to headline Coachella in April and has been sharing photos of her rehearsals plus a new healthy vegan diet.

-In addition, they’ve each released music since.
-Queen Bey dropped and toured Lemonade, while Jay-Z released 4:44.
-Together, they released a video for Jay’s “Family Feud” and once more joined forces for DJ Khaled’s “Top Off.”
+They’ve also each released music since.
+Queen Bey dropped and toured Lemonade, while Jay-Z had 4:44.
+Together, they appeared in a video for Jay’s “Family Feud” and once more joined forces for DJ Khaled’s “Top Off.”

-Previously, the announcement of a tour comes couples with news of new music—and it’s been rumored for years that these two have a joint album up their sleeves.
+The announcement of a tour could come coupled with news of new music—and it’s been rumored for years that these two have a joint album up their sleeves.
 Could they be getting ready to drop 2018’s best record or, better yet, reinterpret the Bonnie and Clyde personas they took on for the first On the Run show?
 A next-level Beyoncé and Jay-Z concert is exactly what we need right now.